lululxvi/deepxde/docs/demos/lorenz.inverse.rst

     import deepxde as dde
     import numpy as np

 We also want to define our three unknown variables, :math:`\sigma`, :math:`\rho`, and :math:`\beta` which will now be called C1, C2, and C3, respectivly.
+These variables are given an initial guess of 1.0.

 .. code-block:: python